jlsajfj/mconline/README.md

 To start up the bot initially, send "!!load" to the channel where you want the bot to run.

 Rename config-example.json to config.json and set it up with what you need.

+It only functions on one server so don't overdo it.